hyperspy/hyperspy/doc/user_guide/model.rst

 -------------------------------------
 .. versionadded:: 0.6

-The following methods can be used to ease the task of setting some important parameter attributes:
+The following model methods can be used to ease the task of setting some important parameter attributes.
+These can also be used on a per-component basis, by calling them on individual components.

 * :py:meth:`~.model.BaseModel.set_parameters_not_free`
 * :py:meth:`~.model.BaseModel.set_parameters_free`